icinganalysis/icinganalysis.github.io/content/ffs.md

 When this values is compared to experiment, the variance (average difference) is 0.15:
 ![ice_val_na_ne2_dhux_var.png](images/iceval_mff/ice_val_na_ne2_dhux_var.png)

-This is surprisingly [to me] quite comparable to the comparison between LEWICE values and experiment of 0.159:
+This is quite comparable to the comparison between LEWICE values and experiment of 0.159:

 ![LEWICE32_geometric_hur](images/6000_ice_shapes/LEWICE32_geometric_hur.png)